 If you would like to hone your yoga knowledge and practice, in this comprehensive mini series we will study many aspects of this ancient art and science.
 The intention being to answer your questions about yoga, its philosophy and practice, the different branches that encompass yoga and the possibilities for bringing greater physical and spiritual personal growth.
 Each class will have practice, theory, discussion and guided homework for you to deepen your skills in the field of yoga.

-Self Honor: Yoga for Women’s Health – Connect to the Feminine Wisdom: Understand, connect to and begin to reclaim and integrate the territory of the pelvis, hips, lumbar, sacrum and coccyx through Embodied Anatomy, Developmental Movement, and Iyengar Yoga Restorative and Therapeutic techniques.
+Self Honor: Yoga for Women’s Health – Connect to the Feminine Wisdom.
+Also called Iyengar Yoga for Women’s Health: Understand, connect to and begin to reclaim and integrate the territory of the pelvis, hips, lumbar, sacrum and coccyx through Embodied Anatomy, Developmental Movement, and Iyengar Yoga Restorative and Therapeutic techniques.
 Work with the organic and morphologic structures that we carry inside: the organic body, systems, and our sacred organs.
 Access the wisdom within. it’s been there all along.
 Discover the subtle and finer adjustments while practicing on and off the mat.
 With calmness, patience and suspended time, I will guide each student in the art of practicing restorative and therapeutic sequences for this important area of wisdom and life.
 Each session is unique, but will build off the previous one.
 BUT!
 I know individual schedules can change, so even if you miss some, you will still get so much out of these series!

 I have developed this project because I believe that every woman, regardless of age, can access the wisdom and beauty of her organic body through yoga.